deepanshi609/college-website.github.io/README.md

 # college-website.github.io
-College Website using HTML, CSS, Javascript, Bootstrap, Php, Google Sheet.
+I have completed the College Website using HTML, CSS, Javascript, Bootstrap, Php, Google Sheet within 15 days. it's simple and easy to understand for the Beginner's Programmer.